Skip to main content Skip to footer

 For me this has been an incredible experience.
 One of my fears was that as a former service user I was recruited as a token gesture but from the first day I was treated as an equal, with my new colleagues - professionals with years of training and experiences, seeking my opinion and making decisions based on it.
 This to me demonstrates how much more respect is given to people living with mental health issues now and how passionate professionals are about supporting them in their recovery.
 Using my own experiences to help others was very rewarding and hopefully my role helps others to see that their mental health issues needn’t be a barrier to living the life they want.

 One of the most inspiring things about my previous term at the Recovery College was speaking to the students who came.
 Some had been involved with services a long time, others had only recently started their recovery journey but all of them had made the decision to come along and try something new in the hope that they could learn something that may help them.
-That showed me the amazing strength that people have and seeing how much people enjoyed and took away from the sessions is why I feel so privileged that I get a chance to be part of Hastings Recovery College again this year.
+That showed me the amazing strength that people have and seeing how much people enjoyed and took away from the sessions is why I feel so privileged that I get a chance to be part of Sussex Recovery College again this year.

 Being a peer trainer: